 Postpartum Workout Basics: Retrain Your Core

 A lot happens to your body when you become pregnant.
-Things move, stretch and expand to make room for that precious little bundle of joy.
-Moms, especially pregnant or newly postpartum moms–need more than a “hardcore” boot camp to “get their bodies back.”
+Things move, stretch, and expand to make room for that precious little bundle of joy.
+Moms, especially pregnant or newly postpartum moms, need more than a “hardcore” boot camp to “get their bodies back.”
 Much of the “hardcore” training does MORE harm than good for many moms.

 If you want to lose the baby weight, proper postpartum training is a must.
 But before you can make the most of your “fat loss” or “lose baby weight” training, you must take time to heal and rebuild.
-Specifically, I’m thinking about regaining strength, correcting any pelvic floor issues, and addressing abdominal separation.
+Specifically, I’m thinking about regaining strength, correcting pelvic floor issues, and addressing abdominal separation.
 The most overlooked issue is that of diastasis recti.
 Some degree of abdominal separation will always occur during pregnancy.
-This is because everyone’s core muscles have to expand to give room for the baby to grow!
-In many cases the separation will not be severe and if you take proper precautions it will heal naturally post birth with no medical intervention.
+This is because everyone’s core muscles must expand to make room for the baby to grow!
+In many cases, the separation will not be severe.
+If you take proper precautions, it will heal naturally post-birth with no medical intervention.

 However, in about 60% of pregnancies, the abdominal separation will be wider than 2 – 2.5 finger-widths apart.
 In this case, you will be considered to have diastasis recti during your pregnancy.
-The good news is that in most cases, diastasis recti in pregnancy will heal naturally post birth IF you take the right steps and do the correct exercises to retrain your core!
+The good news is that in most cases, diastasis recti in pregnancy will heal naturally post-birth IF you take the proper steps and do the correct exercises to retrain your core!

 The bad news is that many trainers aren’t aware of the correct exercises for moms with diastasis recti.
 When I had my first son, I had NO idea how to figure out if I had diastasis recti.
 I didn’t know there were everyday exercises and things in life that I should avoid while pregnant and immediately postpartum.
-Thankfully, I was able to figure out how to test myself (and now I test all of my clients) after my second son was born, and I now know what I should and shouldn’t be doing in terms of getting my body back.
+Thankfully, I was able to figure out how to test myself (and now I test all of my clients) after my second son was born, and I now know what I should and shouldn’t be doing to get my body back.

 Postpartum Workout Basics: Rebuild Muscular Strength